The Lean Language Reference

 Nat.decEq (n m : Nat) : Decidable (n = m)

-A decision procedure for equality of natural numbers.
+A decision procedure for equality of natural numbers, usually accessed via the DecidableEq Nat instance.

-This definition is overridden in the compiler to efficiently evaluate using the "bignum" representation (see Nat).
+This function is overridden in both the kernel and the compiler to efficiently evaluate using the arbitrary-precision arithmetic library.
 The definition provided here is the logical model.

 πŸ”—def